 But the email was referring to a lamb at the sanctuary that my order is helping take care of.
 It included a name, photo, certificate of adoption, and a story about how that lamb is great friends with a piglet at the shelter.

 The packaging the product comes in is great, too.
-It’s recycled, eco-friendly, and adorned with a big vegan graphic.
-Much cooler than you’d get from some other random supplement company.
+It’s recycled, eco-friendly, and affixed with a big vegan graphic.
+Great for an Instagram pic.
+Much cooler than what you’d get from some random corporation.

 4. Cheaper and More Convenient Than Separate Vitamins.